Lightweight 0.20260625.0

 };

-Represents a one-to-one relationship.
+Represents the many-to-one side of a foreign-key relationship.

 Represents a single column in a table.